2008 Noida double murder case

-The 2008 Noida double murder case refers to the unsolved murders of 13-year-old girl Aarushi Talwar and 45-year-old man Hemraj Banjade, a live-in domestic worker employed by her family.
+The 2008 Noida double murder case refers to the unsolved murders of 13-year-old girl Aarushi Talwar and 45-year-old man Yam Prasad "Hemraj" Banjade, a live-in domestic worker employed by her family.
 The two were killed on the night of 15–16 May 2008 at Aarushi's home in Noida, India.
-The case aroused public interest as a whodunit story, and received heavy media coverage.
+The case aroused public interest as a whodunit story.
 The sensational media coverage, which included salacious allegations against Aarushi and the suspects, was criticised by many as a trial by media.

 When Aarushi's body was discovered in her bedroom on 16 May, Hemraj was missing at the time, and was considered the main suspect.
 The next day, Hemraj's partially decomposed body was discovered on the terrace.
 The police were heavily criticized for failing to secure the crime scene immediately.
 After ruling out former domestic servants of the family, the police treated Aarushi's parents—Dr. Rajesh Talwar and Dr. Nupur Talwar—as the prime suspects.
 The police suspected that Rajesh had murdered the victims after finding them in an "objectionable" position, or because Rajesh's alleged extra-marital affair had led to his blackmail by Hemraj and a confrontation with Aarushi.
 The Talwars' family and friends accused the police of framing the Talwars in order to cover up the botched-up investigation.
 The case was then transferred to the CBI, which exonerated the parents and suspected the Talwars' assistant Krishna Thadarai and two domestic servants—Rajkumar and Vijay Mandal.
 Based on the 'narco' interrogation conducted on the three men, the CBI assumed that they had killed Aarushi after an attempted sexual assault, and Hemraj for being a witness.
-The CBI was accused of using dubious methods to extract a confession, and all the three men were released for lack of evidence.
+The CBI was accused of using dubious methods to extract a confession, and all three men were released for lack of evidence.

 In 2009, the CBI handed over the investigation to a new team, which recommended closing the case.
 Based on circumstantial evidence, it named Rajesh Talwar as the sole suspect, but refused to charge him because of critical gaps in evidence.
-The parents opposed the closure report, calling CBI's suspicion of Rajesh Talwar as baseless.
+The parents opposed the closure report, calling CBI's suspicion of Rajesh Talwar baseless.
 Subsequently, a special CBI court rejected the CBI's claim that there was not enough evidence, and ordered proceedings against the Talwars.
 In November 2013, the parents were convicted and sentenced to life imprisonment, amid criticism that the judgment was based on weak evidence.
 The Talwars successfully challenged the decision in the Allahabad High Court, which acquitted them in 2017.
 The case remains unsolved.